maddiesch/pollock/README.md

 - `version`: The version number of the json structure.

-- `context_id`: A v4 UUID of the drawing context.
+- `contextID`: A v4 UUID of the drawing context.
 Can also be used as an ID for the drawing itself.

 - `count`: The total number of `drawings` in the file